Thinking About Divorce But Not Sure Where to Start?

 Step 1

-A 15-minute call to understand where you're stuck and see if we're the right fit.
+A no-pressure call to understand where you're stuck and see if we're the right fit.
 You'll leave with clarity on your options.

 Step 2

-A 90-minute session where we create your personalized action plan so you can stop reacting and start moving forward with confidence.
+A 45 or 90-minute session where we create your personalized action plan so you can stop reacting and start moving forward with confidence.

 Step 3